avignal5/PacificBee/DepthInsDelChrs2and10/DepthInsDelChrs2and10.md

 ## Test the status of one insertion and one deletion samples sequenced by Illumina
 ### Samples from the Wragg et al 2022 paper
-* The A. m. mellifera sample used for the AMemMel assembly.
+* The A. m. mellifera sample used for the AMelMel assembly.
 * 15 A. m. caucasia
 * 30 A. m. ligustica
 * 35 A. m. mellifera from Ouessant